calaldees/KaraKara/README.md

         videos and images extracted, lyrics (from the subtitle files)
 * website
   * jquerymobile web interface to search/preview/queue tracks
-    * Imports data into local db from output from processmedia
+    * Data importer for `processmedia` output into local db (sqllite/postgresql)
     * Produces printable hard copy track lists for use without mobile interface
+    * Populates elasticsearch events to be visulised with `admindashboard`
   * queueplayer - html5 event display player (currently only designed/tested in Chrome)
     * Looks at website/queue api
     * Streams final video from mediaserver in fullscreen mode.